Vasudhatapriya/TEXTSUMMARIZER/readme.md

 7. Calculate Sentence scores based on each word within sentence
 8. Creation of summary with top 10 highest scored sentences

-### We will also compare extractive and abstractive methods to see which one fares better, in the future.
+### We will also compare extractive and abstractive methods to see which one fares better

-### Sources
-Inspiration for this code can be found <a href="https://youtu.be/ryQVfi580OI">here</a>